 - CON: High living costs

 Living in Dublin can be quite expensive.
-Over the past five years, rents have increased significantly.
+Over the past five years, rental prices have increased significantly.
 For instance, the average rent for a one-bedroom apartment in the city centre has risen by 27 percent.
 Utilities and everyday expenses like groceries and dining out have also seen substantial hikes.
-Limited housing supply and high demand, especially from international companies and students, drive up rents.
+Limited housing supply and high demand, especially from international companies and students, drive up rental costs.

 + PRO: Managing costs effectively